bastichelaar/celery-on-30loops/README.md

 celery-on-30loops
 =================

-Sample app to run Celery on 30loops
+Sample app to run show how to run Celery on 30loops.